Workplace Wellness Programs

 These topics are only a few of the many wellness topics that can be implemented in your workplace wellness program.
 Your wellness activities should address topics that are relevant for your employees.
 Click on the wellness topics to see example workplace wellness activities.

 It is recommended to complete a Workplace Health Promotion Needs Assessment before selecting wellness topics.
-Click here for an example Needs Assessment.
-To understand your employee’s health needs, you may also want to consider reviewing health insurance provider benefits utilization data, workers compensation and disability claims, employee assistance program use and or absenteeism records.
+To understand your employees’ health needs, you may consider reviewing health insurance provider benefits utilization data, workers compensation and disability claims, employee assistance program use, and/or absenteeism records.

 Employers are encouraged to implement a cross-section of activities for various wellness topics using several health promotion strategies (i.e., awareness raising, education, skill-building, environmental supports and supportive policies).

-These are the types of activities required for the Gord Smith Healthy Workplace Awards
+These are the types of activities assessed through the Gord Smith Healthy Workplace Awards

-Click on each wellness topic for example activities (i.e. Mental Health Promotion, Healthy Eating, Physical Activity, Injury Prevention, Infection Prevention and Control, or Substance Use).
+Click on each wellness topic for example activities (i.e. Mental Health Promotion, Nutrition, Physical Activity, Injury Prevention, Infection Prevention and Control, or Substance Use).

 1. Awareness Raising Activities raise awareness about important health issues by choosing effective communication strategies that reach all of your employees, such as sharing health information through posters, pamphlets or newsletters on bulletin boards, e-mail blasts, social media posts, information on paystubs or through posting on an internal workplace website.